mattermost/mattermost-handbook/operations/research-and-development/product/release-process/desktop-release.md

 ## Release timeline

 Note: T-minus counts are measured in "working days" (weekdays other than major holidays concurrent in US and Canada) prior to release day.

+The Desktop app release schedule to follows the cloud/self-hosted release schedule to align all release testing cycles.

 **Schedule for Desktop App releases**:
  - Feature Complete deadline is approximately 1 month prior to the release day.